ADAFSA launches ambitious plan to expand recycled water use in Abu Dhabi farms

 The project will also ensure the cessation of groundwater use and stop wells in 1,600 farms and forests in the Al Khatam and Al Khaznah areas at a rate of up to 250,000 cubic metres per day, contributing to the rational use of groundwater in agriculture and achieving integrated management and sustainable development of available water resources.

-Al Hammadi added that in 2019, EAD issued an Executive Regulation regarding groundwater regulation in the Emirate.
-The regulation states that when reviewing applications for groundwater extraction and use, EAD must consider the availability of alternative and appropriate water sources such as desalinated water and recycled water to preserve and use groundwater resources sustainably.

-EAD also issued a decision to determine the areas where it is prohibited to drill new water wells to prevent the depletion or deterioration of groundwater quality and rationalise its use.
+Eng.
+Al Hammadi added that in 2019, EAD issued the Executive Regulation regarding the regulation of groundwater in the Emirate.
+The regulation states that when reviewing applications for groundwater extraction and use, EAD must consider the availability of alternative and appropriate water sources such as desalinated water and recycled water in order to preserve and use groundwater resources in a sustainable manner.
+EAD also issued a decision to determine the areas where it is prohibited to drill new water wells to prevent the depletion or deterioration of groundwater quality and rationalize its use.

-He also highlighted the EAD's role in coordinating with the relevant authorities in the sectors concerned, where the EAD team is providing technical advice in developing standards for reusing recycled water for irrigation and agriculture to reduce pressure on groundwater sources.